|

 Neighborhood Assistance Act (NAA)

-The Neighborhood Assistance Act (NAA) Program encourages businesses and individuals who pay Delaware state income
+The Neighborhood Assistance Act (NAA) Program encourages businesses and individuals who have a Delaware state tax liability

-taxes to invest in programs serving impoverished neighborhoods or serving low- and moderate-income families.
-In
+to invest in programs serving impoverished neighborhoods or serving low- and moderate-income families.
+In exchange for a

-exchange for a qualified contribution, the NAA provides state tax credits equal to 50% of the investment.
-Each year
+qualified contribution, the NAA program provides state tax credits equal to 50% of the investment.
+Each year a maximum of

-a maximum of $500,000 in tax credits is available statewide.
-The maximum tax credit available to any taxpayer is
+$1,000,000 in tax credits is available statewide.
+The maximum tax credit available to any taxpayer is $50,000 annually and

 Availability of Tax Credits